 Table 9 shows the red blood cell (RBC) count level of the rats.
 Rats fed rat food containing Jatropha aconitifolia extract experienced an increase in RBC that was comparable to (35.20%) that of rats fed ferrous sulphate.
 The form of iron that can be absorbed is ferrous sulphate.
 The observation demonstrated that Jatropha aconitifolia might be used as a superior iron source in food.
 The reduced iron content of Colocasia esculenta leaves was the reason of the decreased RBC for rats given chow alone and rats fed chow along with Colocasia esculenta extract.
 Ficus capensis leaves and fruit extract increased from 1.36 to 2.69 (Counts/L) and 1.79 to 2.70 (Counts/L), respectively, according to Umerah et al. [23].

 Table 10 shows the serum retinol level of the rats.
 Rats fed chow and Jatropha aconitifolia extract had a similar percentage rise in serum retinol (88.20%) to those fed chow plus ferrous sulphate (100.70%).
 The high levels of ascorbate (41.29 g/g and 1316.30 mg/g) and beta carotene (41.29 g/g) in the leaves of Jatropha aconitifolia, which were given to the rats along with the rat chow, may be responsible for the rats' increased weight.
 The transformation of pro-vitamin A into vitamin A is mediated by iron.
-In other words, a lack of iron will cause a lack of vitamin A. Meija et al. [24] found an epidemiological link between iron inadequacy and vitamin A deficiency.
+In other words, a lack of iron will cause a lack of vitamin A. Meija et al [24] found an epidemiological link between iron inadequacy and vitamin A deficiency.
 Rats fed chow and Colocasia esculenta extract showed a minor percentage rise (26.66 %) in serum retinol levels, which may be attributable to decreased beta-carotene levels (20.78 g/g) as (20.78 g/g), as well as iron and vitamin C, which increases iron absorption.
 The precipitated lower serum retinol level against the normal range (2.52-2.90 µg/g).
 Ascorbate is known to increase both iron and vitamin A utilization.

 Table 11 shows the serum zinc level of the rats.
 Jatropha aconitifolia leaf is a rich source of zinc (23.00 mg), as evidenced by the comparable serum zinc levels for rats fed chow and ferrous sulphate (77.50%) and those fed chow and extract from the plant (66.67%).
 Rats fed chow with Jatropha aconitifolia extract had serum zinc levels that were different from those found by Meadows et al. [25].
 They found that administering non-heme iron reduces the absorption of inorganic zinc.
 The rats' high serum zinc levels after receiving chow and Colocasia esculenta extract may be related to the leaf's low zinc content (3.00 mg).